hybridgroup/gocv-site/content/getting-started/linux.md

 First, you need to update the system, and install any required packages:

 	make deps

 #### Download source

 Next, download the OpenCV 3.4.1 and OpenCV Contrib source code:

 	make download

 #### Build

 Build and install everything.
 This will take quite a while:

 	make build

 #### Cleanup extra files

 After the installation is complete, you can remove the extra files and folders:

 	make clean

 ### How to build/run code

-In order to build/run Go code that uses this package, you will need to specify the location for the include and lib files in your GoCV installation.

-One time per session, you must run the script:

-		source ./env.sh

-Now you should be able to build or run any of the examples:
+Once you have installed OpenCV, you should be able to build or run any of the examples:

 	go run ./cmd/version/main.go

 The version program should output the following:

-		gocv version: 0.12.0
+	gocv version: 0.13.0
 	opencv lib version: 3.4.1

-You might want to copy the `env.sh` script into your own projects, to make it easier to setup these vars when building your own code.

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.sh` must have been executed as described above):

-        go install gocv.io/x/gocv
+### Custom environment

+By default, pkg-config is used to determine the correct flags for compiling and linking OpenCV.
+This behavior can be disabled by supplying `-tags customenv` when building/running your application.
+When building with this tag you will need to supply the CGO environment variables yourself.

+For example:

+	export CGO_CPPFLAGS="-I/usr/local/include"
+	export CGO_LDFLAGS="-L/usr/local/lib -lopencv_core -lopencv_face -lopencv_videoio -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lopencv_objdetect -lopencv_features2d -lopencv_video -lopencv_dnn -lopencv_xfeatures2d"

+Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
+Once you have done so, you can execute code that uses GoCV with your custom environment like this:

+	go run -tags customenv ./cmd/version/main.go